MaksimDzhangirov/backendBankExample/docs/part56-eng.md

 Hello everyone, welcome to the backend master class.
 In the previous lecture, we've integrated an async worker into our web server's API to send a verification email after a new user is created.
 However, as I said last time, the way we're doing it right now is not the best.

+## Why current solution is not the best

 We're trying to send a task to a Redis queue after the query to create a new user record in the database is completed.
 But, what will happen if we cannot send the task to Redis?
 Or in other words, what if this statement

 ```go
 err = server.taskDistributor.DistributeTaskSendVerifyEmail(ctx, taskPayload, opts...)